NewtonPlus - A Fast Big Number Square Root Function

 A fast, possibly the fastest, square root function for Big Integers and Floats in C# and Java.

 A Fast square root function for Big Integers and floats.
 The algorithm uses a variety of new and existing ideas to calculate the square root with greater efficiency and better performance than other algorithms.
-The performance of this function only starts large numbers above 2^52.
+The performance of this function only starts to stand out for numbers above 252.
 It is presented in both Java and C# versions.

 Introduction